 Learn more about history, music, dance and costumes of Junkanoo in the articles below.

-There is also an interesting tour year around which brings you close to the Bahamian culture and particularly the Junkanoo.
-See details below:
+There is also an interesting tour year around which brings the visitors close to the Bahamian culture and particularly the Junkanoo.

 Junkanoo has it's roots from the African ancestors of the Bahamians.
 The historical origin is controversial among historians.
 The most accepted version is that the word Junkanoo comes from the name "John Canoe".
 He was an African prince and slave trader at the Gold Coast in Africa in the 17th century.
 It was said that he beat the English and was feared by the Dutch and English.
 He was a hero to the slaves and was idolized by them.
 Those slaves which were brought to the Bahamas and other Caribbean islands kept up the worship.